josdejong/typed-function/README.md

   }
 });

+// create a typed function from a plain function with signature function fnPlain(a, b) {
+  return 'a is a number, b is a string';
+}
+fnPlain.signature = 'number, string';
+var fn5 = typed(fnPlain);

 // use the functions
 console.log(fn1(2, 'foo'));      // outputs 'a is a number, b is a string' console.log(fn4(2));             // outputs 'a is a number'